Eulerian & Hamiltonian

 print_cycle_with_result(cycle2, adj_list_4)

 The contrast between Eulerian and Hamiltonian problems is a striking example of how superficially similar graph-theoretic questions can have fundamentally different computational complexities.
-Euler's Theorem gives a complete, efficiently checkable characterization for Eulerian graphs, while no analogous characterization is known for Hamiltonian graphs.
+Euler's characterization gives a complete, efficiently checkable test for Eulerian graphs (degree parity), while no analogous combinatorial characterization is known for Hamiltonian graphs.
 This motivates the formal study of NP-completeness, where we classify problems by their inherent computational difficulty.